 As the days are longer and the horizons are broad, you can generally understand them by analogy.
 As long as you look carefully, the actual graphic design things abound in life, such as the packaging of all kinds of goods, the design of books and magazines, the billboards on the side of the road, the leaflets and posters in the hardware store, and so on.

-Compared to just stepping into the design field, I want to know some things about the design industry, such as software, design theory, etc., related design knowledge, preferably visual communication..., we can learn from these industries
+Compared to just stepping into the design field, I want to know some things about the design industry, such as software, design theory, etc., and related design knowledge, preferably visual communication..., we can learn from these industries

 In the beginning, you must have a foundation in art, know the appreciation of beautiful things, and have the eyes to discover beauty.
 To put it bluntly, one can tell the quality of work.

 Secondly, software operation.
 Skilled in using graphic design software.

-Furthermore, deep design theory support.
+Furthermore, deep design theory supports this.
 It is to have professional identification strengths, such as the composition principle of visual communication, the basis of pattern creativity, the basis of font design, the idea of logo design, the strength of style design, poster design examples, packaging design examples, etc.

 After that, not everyone who studied design was a designer, just like the pyramid principle is always a minority in the head.
 Among them, everyone paid a lot of seriousness.
 The road is long and long, and perseverance is victory.